 ATF will regulate bump stocks as machine guns under new rule, is likely to face legal challenges in court

-November 28, 2018 — Giffords, the gun safety organization founded by former Congresswoman Gabrielle Giffords and her husband, Captain Mark Kelly, reacted to breaking news this evening that President Trump will soon announce that the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) will ban the production and distribution of bump stocks by labeling them as machine guns under the National Firearms Act (NFA) of 1934.
-The NFA will now include conversion devices like bump fire stocks that convert a semi-automatic rifle into the functional equivalent of a fully automatic rifle, though the rule is likely to face court challenges.
+December 18, 2018 — Giffords, the gun safety organization founded by former Congresswoman Gabrielle Giffords and her husband, Captain Mark Kelly, reacted to the Trump Administration’s announcement that the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) will ban the production and distribution of bump stocks by labeling them as machine guns under the National Firearms Act (NFA) of 1934.
+ATF will now officially classify bump fire stocks as illegal conversion devices because they convert a semi-automatic rifle into a fully automatic rifle, though the rule is likely to face court challenges.

 Statement from David Chipman, Giffords Senior Policy Advisor and retired ATF Special Agent of 25 years:

-“More than a year after bump stocks were used to cause the worst mass shooting in modern American history, and while mass shootings like Thousand Oaks continue to happen, the Trump Administration has done nothing to stop the violence.
-During this time, bump stocks have remained available for purchase—and in danger of falling into the wrong hands.
-This could have been done more quickly and effectively were it not for lawmakers’ insistence on passing the buck.
+“In the year since the deadliest mass shooting in modern American history, bump stocks have remained available for purchase—and in danger of falling into the wrong hands.
+In that same time the country’s gun violence crisis has continued unabated while the Trump Administration has done nothing to stop it.
+Today’s decision is a sad reminder that a bump stocks ban could have been done more quickly and effectively were it not for lawmakers’ insistence on passing the buck.
 The new rule only keeps the door open for prolonged judicial disputes—leaving these harmful devices in the market.
 This action won’t bring the progress we need—that will take an act of Congress.